 Nothing’s easy about living in France, especially for an ex-pat like me.
 I’m not good with details.
-By that I mean, I don’t let details interfere with what I need to do.
-Like buying a car in France.
+By that, I mean I don’t let facts interfere with what I must do, like buying a car in France.

 There are perfectly good open air parking lots only steps away from the apartment at half the cost.

 Apparently, Lucy took offense.
-Almost immediately, she decided to prove her red paint job was only a hint of her fiery temper.
+Almost immediately, she decided to prove her red paint job only hinted at her fiery temper.
 She began to act up.
 Long story short, Lucy fell into a ditch, damaged her underside, and became a worthless heap of metal.

 Buying a car in France

-What I’m going to tell you now is a good example of “do what I say, not what I do.”
-This is especially meant for Americans relocating to France, but it could apply to more.
+I will tell you now an excellent example of “do what I say, not what I do.”
+This is primarily meant for Americans relocating to France but could apply to more.

 Get your French drivers license your first year.

-From my understanding, Americans have two ways to get a French driver’s license: the “easy” way, or the stressful, hard, complicated and frustrating way.
-To take advantage of the easy way, you have to move here from a state that has reciprocity with France, or a “reciprocal” state.
-Check here for your state.
+From my understanding, Americans have two ways to get a French driver’s license: the “easy” way or the stressful, complex, complicated, and frustrating way.
+To take advantage of the easy way, you have to move here from a state that has reciprocity with France or a “reciprocal” state.
+Check here for your condition.

 If your state is listed, you’re one of the lucky ones.
 You “simply” exchange your US license for a French one.
-I notate “simply” because there’s nothing’s simple in France, especially dealing with French bureaucracy.
+I notate “simply” because nothing’s simple in France, especially dealing with French bureaucracy.
+Most important: You must apply for the exchange within the first year you are in France with a visa.
 The simple exchange took eight months for one friend.

-For those of us without reciprocity, we must earn our driver’s license the hard way.
-That means, we must study the French driver’s code, take a test; then pass a practical driving test with a dual-control car … and a French instructor.
+Those without reciprocity must earn our driver’s licenses the hard way.
+That means we must study the French driver’s code, take a test, then pass a practical driving test with a dual-control car … and a French instructor.
 Did I mention the code test is in French?
-And it’s administered only one day each month in my department, the Gard.
 The good news is that people my age can pay for a translator for the code test.
 The whole process takes months.
-First example: I ordered a copy of the driver’s codebook translated to English.
+First example: I ordered a copy of the driver’s codebook translated into English.
 It took 2 weeks to arrive.